xKuroiUsagix/xKuroiUsagix/README.md

 ## About Me
 - Hi, I’m Vitalii 24 y.o., people often call me _kodo_
 - I’m interested in computer games, resistance training and programming in general
-- I’m Python web-developer with a bit of experience in real projects.
+- I’m Python web-developer with a bit of experience in real projects
 - I’m open for any project that will be fun to work on

 ## Skills